Welsh Grand Committee

+History

 Initial attempts at setting up a Grand Committee for Wales were made in 1888 and again in the mid-1890s; however both attempts were unsuccessful.

 The proposal was revived in 1958 by Ness Edwards MP, and was accepted by the Procedure Committee in 1959.
 On 5 April 1960, an order was made in the House of Commons establishing it.
 The first meeting of the Grand Committee took place on 11 May 1960.